-Shh, don’t tell anyone, but we think Midsomer Murders is even better on stage than it is on the television!
+Shh, don’t tell anyone, but we think that Midsomer Murders is even better on stage than it is on the television!

-So, here the curtains opened on sweet, innocent, country vista that rapidly gave way to our meeting a small community in which the seven deadly sins were firmly at work.
+So, here the curtains opened on a sweet, innocent, country vista that rapidly gave way to our meeting a small community in which the seven deadly sins were firmly at work.
 And with a few more thrown in for good measure.
-It didn’t take long for a murder to ensue, and for a few more characters to get the chop
+It didn’t take long for a murder to ensue, and for a few more characters to get the chop.

 Tickets here.